brandonaaron/jquery-delayedmousemove/README.markdown

 	$('div').bind('mousemove', { behavior: 'debounce', delay: 250 }, fn);

 The default behavior is 'throttle' and the default delay is 100.
+These settings apply to all future mousemove event handlers bound to the specific element.
+In other words the event is configureable per an element.

 Inspiration for this plugin comes from [this article on debouncing in JavaScript](http://unscriptable.com/index.php/2009/03/20/debouncing-javascript-methods/) by [John Hann](http://unscriptable.com/index.php/about/).